 A tree is a set of points, called vertices, and a set of directed lines, called arcs; each arc a leads from a vertex V to a vertex V'.
-For example, the tree in Figure J.1 has seven vertices; labelled V^1 through V^7 , and six arcs, labelled a^1 through a^6 .
+For example, the tree in Figure J.1 has seven vertices; labelled V^1 through V^7 , and six arcs, labelled V^1 through V^2 .